 Browns Backer Tailgate Parties

-Now that the Browns have had a taste of victory, fans will surely want to attend the Lake Erie Islands Browns Backers Tailgate Parties in October.
+Now that the Browns have tasted victory, fans will surely want to attend the Lake Erie Islands Browns Backers Tailgate Parties in October.
 They will be on Oct.
-7th at 1 p.m. at Joe’s Bar, Oct, 14th at 1 p.m. at a place to be announced, Oct.
+7th at 1 p.m. at Joe’s Bar, Oct 14th at 1 p.m. at a place to be announced, Oct.
 21st at 1 p.m. at the Goat Soup & Whiskey, and Oct.
 28th at 1 p.m. at Mr. Ed’s.

 Alumni Homecoming Weekend